iWANTdata/discord.py-bots/README.md

 ## Bbot

 ### What the bot do
 This bot is a bot for our minecraft community texturepack.
+If you want to use it you have to understand it by yourself, bc i have configured it for us.

 ### How to setup the bot